ngasajr/Works_Summary/Mental_Health_Stress_detection.md

 ---

-## Analysis of adopted Work with its Stenghth and Limitation
+## Analysis of adopted Work with its Strengths and Potential Limitations

 1. **Strengths:** </br>
   - **Comprehensive Multimodal Data:**  Work has approach of the use of chest and wrist sensor modalities with diverse signals (e.g., ECG, EDA, temperature, respiration) which ensures a rich dataset, critical for robust classification. </br>